-2021-22 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2022-23 Quality, Currency, Availability of Textbooks and Other Instructional Materials

-TK-6th grades: This is the first school year using Benchmark Advance curriculum for English/Language Arts in grades TK-6.
+TK-6th grades: Benchmark Advance curriculum for English/Language Arts in grades TK-6.
 It has a very strong English language development component to support English learners.
-Students in this grade receive mathematics instruction with Everyday Mathematics.
+Students in this grade receive mathematics instruction with Eureka Math.